HackYourFuture-CPH/JavaScript/javascript3/week2/homework.md

     })
 ```

+When you have written the promise, use it with async/await

 ## Rewrite time
 Rewrite [setTimeout](https://developer.mozilla.org/ro/docs/Web/API/window.setTimeout) and [navigator.geolocation.getCurrentPosition](https://developer.mozilla.org/en-US/docs/Web/API/Geolocation_API#JavaScript_Content) to promises.
 So instead of using [setTimeout](https://developer.mozilla.org/ro/docs/Web/API/window.setTimeout) and [navigator.geolocation.getCurrentPosition](https://developer.mozilla.org/en-US/docs/Web/API/Geolocation_API#JavaScript_Content) with callbacks, use it as a promise.